logo

 Student protests in Serbia

-Over time, this collective action grew into a lasting civic movement, challenging the deeper roots of corruption and institutional failure.
-More than just a political outcry, the protests sparked a renewed hope that a fair and just society could be built on new foundations.
+Over time, this collective action grew into a comprehensive civic movement, questioning the deeper roots of corruption and institutional abuse.
+In this way, the protests transcended mere expressions of political dissatisfaction and awakened hope that society could be rebuilt on new, fairer foundations.

 Student protest in Novi Sad marking three months since the tragedy.
 A view of the students from inside a tractor cabin.